thetechstewart/docs/docs/websites/nginx/nginx-php-fpm-debian-8.md

     name: Javier Briz
 ---

-This document describes how to install and setup an nginx server with PHP-FPM.
-This stack, together with a MySQL server, is what is called a **LEMP** server.
+This document describes how to install and setup an Nginx server with PHP-FPM.
+This stack, together with a MySQL server, is what is called a *LEMP* server.
 After following this article, your PHP code will be able to connect to a MySQL server, but the MySQL server installation itself will not be explained; there are already [lots of guides](https://www.linode.com/docs/databases/mysql/) on this topic.

 ## Before You Begin

 First of all, follow the [Getting Started Guide](https://www.linode.com/docs/getting-started/).
-It is also usefull to have a Fully Qualified Domain Name to have a handy pointer to the server.
+It is also usefull to have a *Fully Qualified Domain Name* (FQDN) to have a handy pointer to the server.

+To check your hostname, run:

+    hostname
+    hostname -f

+The first command will output your hostname, the second your FQDN.

 ## Package Installation